E. B. Lewis (illustrator)

 Earl Bradley Lewis (born December 16, 1956) is an American artist and illustrator.
 He is best known for his watercolor illustrations for children's books such as Jacqueline Woodson’s The Other Side and Jabari Asim’s Preaching to the Chickens: The Story of Young John Lewis.

-Lewis has been awarded prizes for his illustration work including the 2016 New York Times Best Illustrated Book Award for Preaching to the Chickens: The Story of Young John Lewis and the 2005 Caldecott Honor Award for Jacqueline Woodson's Coming on Home Soon.
+Lewis has been awarded prizes for his illustrations including the 2016 New York Times Best Illustrated Book Award for Preaching to the Chickens: The Story of Young John Lewis and the 2005 Caldecott Honor Award for Jacqueline Woodson's Coming on Home Soon.

+Lewis draws inspiration from his uncles, who particularly influenced his love of art.
+He often speaks on his challenges as a young student and how that shaped his passion for teaching and the emotional layers to his art, which often connect to history.
+E.B.
+Lewis studied illustration, graphic design and art education at the Tyler School of Art at Temple University.
+He then continued to build his art business while also teaching.
+Throughout his career, he has developed a unique watercolor style that has allowed him to collaborate on over 70 children's books.

-Lewis resides in Folsom, New Jersey and teaches at the Pennsylvania Academy of Fine Arts in Philadelphia.
+Lewis now teaches at the Pennsylvania Academy of Fine Arts in Philadelphia, holds private workshops, and has had work on display around the country since 1985.

 Personal life

 Earl Bradley Lewis was born on December 16, 1956, in Philadelphia, Pennsylvania.

-Gathering early inspiration from two uncles who were also artists, Lewis exhibited artistic promise from the third grade on.
-In the sixth grade, he began attending the School of Art League at Temple University on Saturday mornings.
-Lewis later attended the Tyler School of Art at Temple University where he developed a love for watercolors.

-At Temple, Lewis majored in illustration, graphic design and art education.
-After graduating, he taught art for twelve years in public schools and at the Trenton Psychiatric Hospital.
-Presently, alongside his fine art painting and illustration work, Lewis teaches at the University of the Arts in Philadelphia.